zifangu/Machi-Koro-Digitization/README.md

     ******************************************

-It must start and end with a line of exactly 42 asterisks, followed by a line with the word "MARKET", followed by a line of exactly 42 hyphens.
-Then, each subsequent line should contain the following, each separated by a single space:
-* name of the establishment (taking up a width of exactly 18 characters, left-aligned and space-padded)
-* two characters representing the color and icon (as described in the *Phase 0* details)
-* the cost in parentheses (taking up a width of exactly 4 characters, left-aligned and space-padded)
-* the activation range in square brackets (taking up a width of exactly 7 characters, left-aligned and space padded)
-* the number available, starting with a single space and the hashtag/pound symbol

-So each market entry should be exactly 38 characters long.
-Also, the market entries should be sorted by activation value, where a single activation value should come before an activation that starts with the same value but has a larger upper bound.
-(For instance, the *Ranch* should come before the *Bakery* because it activates on 2 instead of 2-3.)

-The final market entry should be followed by a blank line, after which the player entries start.

-A player entry should begin with a line that contains "Player *N*" (where *N* is the player number), followed by a line of exactly 42 hyphens.
-The next line should contain the number of coins in parentheses.
-Then each subsequent line should be formatted just like those in the market, except the final value represents the number of establishments held by the player.
-The establishments should similarly be sorted by activation value.

-Once all establishments have been listed for a player, there should be a line of exactly 42 dots/periods.
-Then the landmarks should be listed as follows (sorted according to price), each separated by a single space:
-* name of the landmark (taking up a width of exactly 18 characters, left-aligned and space-padded)
-* two characters representing the color and icon (as described in the *Phase 0* details)
-* the cost in parentheses (taking up a width of exactly 4 characters, left-aligned and space-padded)
-* whether it has been constructed in square brackets (taking up a width of exactly 3 characters), where a space represents "not constructed" and an X represents "constructed"

-Each player entry is followed by a blank line before the next player entry begins.

 ##### Roll
 A roll should be notified as follows: "Player *N* rolled [3] = 3." or "Player *N* rolled [1][4] = 5."
 Each die value should be put in its own square brackets, with the total roll following an equals sign.
 For a single die roll, the value in the brackets would be the same as the total.